 Our inquiry will look at what more can be done to identify and meet the needs of this group of disabled defendants or accused.
 We will:

 - look at which types of adjustments are used, and when, to improve participation in the criminal justice system

 - considered what the barriers are to providing these adjustments and what can be done to make improvements

 - try to understand the effect of court modernisation on this group, including their experiences of digital justice

 We gathered a range of evidence to enable us to understand these issues, including:

 - interviews with defendants or accused

-- interviews with, and a survey in May 2019 of, relevant professionals (including court staff, legal advocates and the judiciary)
+- interviews with relevant professionals (including court staff, legal advocates and the judiciary)

-We will undertake a mapping exercise to understand the extent of court modernisation in the criminal justice system across Great Britain.
+- a mapping exercise to understand the extent of court modernisation in the criminal justice system across Great Britain

-We will also gather information from third sector bodies and academics who have expertise on these issues.
+- gathering information from third sector bodies and academics who have expertise on these issues